espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

 .. _cmd-BLECONFREPLY:

-[ESP32 Only] :ref:`AT+BLECONFREPLY <BLE-AT>`: Reply the Confirm Value to the Peer Device in the Legacy Connection Stage
+:ref:`AT+BLECONFREPLY <BLE-AT>`: Reply the Confirm Value to the Peer Device in the Legacy Connection Stage
 ------------------------------------------------------------------------------------------------------------------------------

 Set Command